 Starting in the charming capital, Tbilisi, you’ll explore Svaneti and Tusheti, two of Georgia’s wildest and most remote regions.
 Riding a BMW GS650*, you’ll bump along remote tracks, twist up superb mountain roads, eat fabulous Georgian food and fall in love with Georgia and its people.
 Far bigger than the Alps, these Caucasus Mountains are a biker’s dream.

-During the trip you’ll be staying at local guesthouses and homestays – the best way to really get to know any country.
+During this Georgia tour you’ll be staying at local guesthouses and homestays – the best way to really get to know any country.
 You’ll be feasting on home-made produce, glugging home-made wine and sitting around candle-lit tables making countless happy toasts to friendship, family and more.

 - Rental of a your choice of bike